zagaran/ecs-celery-autoscaler/readme.md

-Async Compute Open Source is a project that allows for scaling of ECS task infrastructure based on demand, rather than leaving it running.
+ECS Celery Autoscaler is a project that allows for scaling of ECS task infrastructure based on demand, rather than leaving it running.

 # Requirements